alexch/codelikethis/public/lessons/javascript/json.md

 JSON is a type of text document that is in the shape of a JavaScript object.
 However there are some restrictions to what kind of data you can put in a JSON object.
 In general JSON is only used for strings, numbers, and booleans, but mostly strings.

-JSON objects can contain arrays of acceptable datatypes, and other JSON objects as the values for there keys, as well as the datatypes previously mentioned.
+JSON objects can contain arrays of acceptable datatypes, and other JSON objects as the values for their keys, as well as the datatypes previously mentioned.

 # Why JSON?